Where: Ettalong Beach – The Galleria

 At the end of the Oyster Eating Competition the musicians played on and some contestants continued eating their oysters while they mingled with family and friends, and the crowds continued to wander the streets and Galleria.
 There were a myriad of stalls to explore, which included arts and crafts, food and juice stalls, craft beer from the local Six String Brewery and wine from the Hunter Valley, and the perfect accompaniment to some special wines – oysters!
 With a variety of festival food stalls to explore, the Galleria with its fun Mediterranean styled cafes and restaurants provided an array of cuisine.

-Food, dishes and drinks ranged from; lavash pizzas, pasta, baklava, crepes, falafels, gozleme, kofta, to wellness juices and Italian and Armenian coffee, and a bar, which included Italian influenced cocktails, also serving charcuterie, formaggi and cicchetti plates.
+Food, dishes and drinks ranged from; lavash pizzas, pasta, baklava, crepes, falafels, gozleme, kofta, to wellness juices and Italian and Armenian coffee, and food and drinks from a bar (Bar Toto), which included Italian influenced cocktails, also serving charcuterie, formaggi and cicchetti plates.
 To help work off the pounds gained while perhaps eating here, with over 50 retail stores to peruse at the festival, the Galleria offered a fun place for a leisurely stroll with its neon-lit Mediterranean indoor style alleyways and boutique shops.

 It’s an exciting day of oysters, vibrant stalls; food and craft, bands and fun park rides (for the children) where you can enjoy a festive day out with a variety of entertainment and places to eat, shop, sit and relax!
 And being not far from the ocean, at the end of a busy warm day – you can always head down to the beach for a refreshing and peaceful dip in the sea!

 Create your own adventure!
 Fun holiday guides with campervan hire!